JohnTurnerPGH/quietkit-hexo-site/source/index.md

 ---

 <div class="center-all-div">
-_Decrease stress and increase focus with our simple guided meditation for beginners._
+<em>Decrease stress and increase focus with our simple guided meditation for beginners.</em>

 _Choose your time below:_